MichaelaPolaskova/english-for-designers/voice&tone/index.md

-# VOICE&TONE&STYLE
+# VOICE & TONE & STYLE

 ## Voice

-I thing is necessery be friendly and nice but at the same time professional.
+I thing is necessary be friendly and nice but at the same time professional.
 And I try to sound confident.

-So this is my three important points:
+So this are my three important points:

 1. Friendly
 2. Professional